ifwe/bruce/doc/status_monitoring.md

-In addition to the counter values, the above output shows the time when the counter report was created (1408656417 seconds since the epoch), the time when Bruce started running (1408585285 seconds since the epoch), Bruce's process ID, which is 14246, and Bruce's version which is `1.0.6.70.ga324763`.
+In addition to the counter values, the above output shows the time when the counter report was created (1408656417 seconds since the epoch), the time when Bruce started running (1408585285 seconds since the epoch), Bruce's process ID which is 14246, and Bruce's version which is `1.0.6.70.ga324763`.
 The counter values track various events inside Bruce, and can be used for health monitoring and troubleshooting.
 For example, `src/bruce/scripts/bruce_counters.py` is a